Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ## Recommendations

 Pytorch is a great framework for training ML models that has options for CPU training.
-Pytorch also allows you to implicity define gradients in an interprative fashion as opposed to other frameworks such as Tensorflow.
+Pytorch also allows you to implicity define gradients in an interpretive fashion as opposed to other frameworks such as Tensorflow.

 We whole-heartedly advocate Pytorch for this problem set `https://pytorch.org/` over other packages.
 You will NOT be penalized for not using Pytorch if you are more comfortable with other packages.